2026-06-22

 Bring three things, all as physical originals: your driver's license, an International Driving Permit (or an official Japanese translation if you are from one of six countries), and your passport.
 Photos on your phone do not count, and without the valid originals you cannot drive and cannot get a refund.

 This is the part that catches people out, so pack it the night before rather than the morning of.
 You are driving on public roads, which means the law treats you like any driver: real documents, carried in person.
 The IDP must be the 1949 Geneva Convention version, and it has to come from your home country before you travel, because you cannot get one in Japan.
+The Japan Automobile Federation rules on driving in Japan spell out exactly which documents you must carry, and the Tokyo Metropolitan Police guide to international permits confirms which permits Japan accepts.

 The six exceptions are Switzerland, Germany, France, Belgium, Monaco, and Taiwan, whose drivers bring an official Japanese translation of their license instead.
 If any of that is unclear, read our Tokyo go-kart license guide before you book, since it is the one mistake that ends the day before it starts.
+For the full picture of who can drive, our Tokyo go-kart requirements post lays out the eligibility rules in one place.

 What should you leave alone?